ahrefs/atd/doc/atd-language-reference.rst

                    language-specific annotations.

 ``abstract``       Unspecified type.
 By default, this is meant to
-                   accept any data that is syntaxically valid, such as any JSON data that could be parsed successfully.
+                   accept any data that is syntactically valid, such as any JSON data that could be parsed successfully.
                    With the help of ATD annotations, this can be used to express types not supported by the ATD